deepakajaylinux/kevellphara/docs/source/phpmd.rst

 Benefits
 ------------------

-Excessive PublicCount
+Excessive PublicCount:

 A large number of public methods and attributes declared in a class can indicate the class may need to be broken up as increased effort will be required to thoroughly test it.

-Excessive ParameterList
+Excessive ParameterList:

 Long parameter lists can indicate that a new object should be created to wrap the numerous parameters.
 Basically, try to group the parameters  together.

-Cyclomatic Complexity
+Cyclomatic Complexity:

 Complexity is determined by the number of decision points in a method plus one for the method entry.

-Superglobals
+Superglobals:

 Accessing a super-global variable directly is considered a bad practice.
 These variables should be encapsulated in objects that are provided by a framework, for instance.

-Short Variable
+Short Variable:

 Detects when a field, local, or parameter has a very short name.

-Long Variable
+Long Variable:

 Detects when a field, formal or local variable is declared with a long name.